webix-hub/docs/data/api/refs/ui.spreadsheet.md

 - api/link/ui.spreadsheet_getparentview.md - returns the parent view of the component
 - api/ui.spreadsheet_getrow.md - returns the row data by its id
 - api/ui.spreadsheet_getselectedid.md - returns the ids of all cells in the select area
-- api/ui.spreadsheet_getselectedrange.md -
+- api/ui.spreadsheet_getselectedrange.md - returns the range of selected cells
 - api/ui.spreadsheet_getstyle.md - returns the style set for the cell
 - api/link/ui.spreadsheet_gettopparentview.md - returns top parent view
 - api/link/ui.spreadsheet_hasevent.md - checks whether the component has the specified event
 - api/link/ui.spreadsheet_hide.md - hides the view
-- api/ui.spreadsheet_hideborders.md -
+- api/ui.spreadsheet_hideborders.md - hides the grid lines of the sheet
-- api/ui.spreadsheet_hidecolumn.md -
+- api/ui.spreadsheet_hidecolumn.md - hides a specified column in the sheet
-- api/ui.spreadsheet_hideheaders.md -
+- api/ui.spreadsheet_hideheaders.md - hides all headers of rows and columns on the sheet
-- api/ui.spreadsheet_hiderow.md -
+- api/ui.spreadsheet_hiderow.md - hides a specified row in the sheet
 - api/link/ui.spreadsheet_index.md - returns the cell index in the layout collection
 - api/link/ui.spreadsheet_innerid.md - returns the inner ID of an item by its public (real) ID
-- api/ui.spreadsheet_insertcolumn.md -
+- api/ui.spreadsheet_insertcolumn.md - inserts an empty column to the left of the specified one
-- api/ui.spreadsheet_insertrow.md -
+- api/ui.spreadsheet_insertrow.md - inserts an empty row above the specified one
-- api/ui.spreadsheet_iscelllocked.md -
+- api/ui.spreadsheet_iscelllocked.md - checks whether the cell under question is locked
-- api/ui.spreadsheet_iscolumnvisible.md -
+- api/ui.spreadsheet_iscolumnvisible.md - checks whether the specified column is visible
 - api/link/ui.spreadsheet_isenabled.md - checks whether the view is enabled
-- api/ui.spreadsheet_isrowvisible.md -
+- api/ui.spreadsheet_isrowvisible.md - checks whether the specified row is visible
 - api/link/ui.spreadsheet_isvisible.md - checks whether the view is visible
 - api/link/ui.spreadsheet_load.md - loads data from an external data source.
-- api/ui.spreadsheet_lockcell.md -
+- api/ui.spreadsheet_lockcell.md - forbids editing a cell
 - api/link/ui.spreadsheet_mapevent.md - routes events from one object to another
 - api/link/ui.spreadsheet_parse.md - loads data to the component from an inline data source
 - api/link/ui.spreadsheet_reconstruct.md - rebuilds the layout
 - api/ui.spreadsheet_redo.md - remakes the action that was reverted by the undo action
 - api/ui.spreadsheet_refresh.md - repaints spreadsheet
-- api/ui.spreadsheet_removefilter.md -
+- api/ui.spreadsheet_removefilter.md - removes filters from the sheet
 - api/link/ui.spreadsheet_removeview.md - removes view from layout-like component
 - api/ui.spreadsheet_reset.md - resets the SpreadSheet settings to the initial state
 - api/link/ui.spreadsheet_resize.md - adjusts the view to a new size
 - api/link/ui.spreadsheet_resizechildren.md - resizes all children of the calling component
 - api/ui.spreadsheet_savecell.md - saves changes made in the cell
 - api/ui.spreadsheet_serialize.md - serializes SpreadSheet data to a JSON object
-- api/ui.spreadsheet_setcelleditor.md -
+- api/ui.spreadsheet_setcelleditor.md - creates an editor in a cell
-- api/ui.spreadsheet_setcellfilter.md -
+- api/ui.spreadsheet_setcellfilter.md - creates a select filter
 - api/ui.spreadsheet_setcellvalue.md - sets a value for the cell
-- api/ui.spreadsheet_setformat.md -
+- api/ui.spreadsheet_setformat.md - sets a custom format for a cell
 - api/ui.spreadsheet_setstyle.md - sets a style for a cell
 - api/link/ui.spreadsheet_show.md - makes the component visible
 - api/link/ui.spreadsheet_showbatch.md - makes visible those elements which parameter 'batch' is set to the specified name
-- api/ui.spreadsheet_showsheet.md -
+- api/ui.spreadsheet_showsheet.md - shows a sheet by name
 - api/ui.spreadsheet_splitcell.md - splits the cells' span that was made by merging several cells
 - api/link/ui.spreadsheet_ui.md - allows creating new ui, the id of which will be locked in the parent id space
 - api/link/ui.spreadsheet_unbind.md - breaks "bind" link